CARTAvis/carta-archived/README.md

 The default build flag for CASA is `make`, you can change to use `make -j` in the script to build parallel but it may build fail due to no official support of building casa.

-# Build Carta
+# Build Carta program

-## choose the location of build folder
+## Choose the location of build folder

 Suggested path: